Help (and Frequently Asked Questions)

 Yes.
 Quite likely, it is.
 Boxes need quite a lot of paper, there is not much I can do about

 it.
-Here are some suggestions:
+But, here are some suggestions:

 also print at, say, 50%, and use a copy shop to enlarge the template with 200%.
 (Note